idescat/visual/readme.md

 **Visual** is a Javascript library for data visualization developed by the **Statistical Institute of Catalonia ([Idescat](http://www.idescat.cat/en/))**.
 It is based on popular open source solutions. **Visual** offers a simple interface that encapsulates the complexity of these solutions for the most common chart types.

+**Not a web developer?** Don't worry: you can try Visual online by simply filling in fields in the [Visual Maker](http://idescat.github.io/visual/).

 * [Supported visualizations](#supported-visualizations)
 * [Test](#test)
 * [Configuration](#configuration)